Diffusive interactions between photons and electrons, an application to cosmology: Conclusions

 \section{Conclusions}

 A quantum calculation of momentum diffusion that includes terms usually considered negligible accurately describes momentum diffusion in the gradient force on free electrons.
-The photon-electron interaction, calculable from QED, has diffusive properties that increase the temperature of the electrons and removes energy from the light field.
+The photon--electron interaction, calculable from QED, has diffusive properties that remove energy from the light field and increase the temperature of the electrons.
 The effect is based on stimulated emission and maintains the directional properties of all light beams.

 The calculated heating of electrons in a plasma illuminated by intense light is confirmed by measurements of the solar corona temperature that reaches millions of Kelvins.